microsoft/CCF/doc/build_apps/get_started.rst

 Run app: Using Docker
 ^^^^^^^^^^^^^^^^^^^^^

--  Build and run one of these docker files [“ccf_app_js.virtual” or “ccf_app_js.enclave”] to start a CCF network with one node and one member.
+-  A CCF network can be started using Docker containers; please check `docker files samples <https://github.com/microsoft/ccf-app-template/tree/main/docker>`
 -  Support both ccf network types [virtual - enclave (TEE hardware)]
 -  Initial governance steps are required to initialize, deploy your app, and start the network. `check Network governance section <https://github.com/microsoft/ccf-app-template#network-governance>`__
 -  How is it working?